claytonsamples/ai-eng-mf-cert/11-knolwedge-mining-cog-search.md

 custom skill needs to map to a single response from the model; code should return json of only the last attribute output = result.data_frame.values.tolist()
-# return the last column of the the first row of the dataframe
+//return the last column of the the first row of the dataframe return {
-return {
     "predicted_outcome": output[0][-1]
 }